Climbers

 References

-Jerry Moffatt was at the forefront of british climbing form the early eighties to mid-nineties.
+Jerry Moffatt was at the forefront of British climbing from the early eighties to mid-nineties.
 Along with Ben Moon Jerry established many hard firsts in the UK, Germany, France and USA including historic ascents such as The Face, Revelations and Liquid Ambar, all at the cutting edge of difficulty at the time they were established.

 Jerry was an early proponent of bouldering in it's own right.
 From early ascents on The Bowderstone he went on to put up a host of hard classics such as The Ace at Stanage and Dominator in Yosemite.